M00setheM1ghty/project-1-bar/README.md

 #### Landing/Welcome Page

-The top-part of the welcome page shows a picture of a cocktail to alert the user to what kind of website they are on.
+The top-part of the welcome page shows a picture of a cocktail to alert the user to what kind of website they are on.<br>
 The arrow indicates where to go to see the content intended to be viewed next.
+There is an animation which changes between 3 different pictures.

 ![Welcome Page](assets/readme-pictures/welcome-top-part.png)